Keystroke Dynamics: Concepts, Techniques, and Applications

-For the password scenario, Kambourakis et al. achieved the best results using the Random Forest classifier and first data analysis procedure.
+For the password scenario, Kambourakis et al. achieved the best results using the Random Forest classifier and the first data analysis procedure.
 For the passphrase scenario, k-NN performed better using the second data analysis procedure.
-For the password scenario, the average FAR\%, FRR\% and EER\% values were 12.5, 39.4 and 26 respectively.
-For the passphrase scenario, the average FAR\%, FRR\% and EER\% were 23.7, 3.5 and 13.6 respectively.
+For the password scenario, the average FAR\%, FRR\%, and EER\% values were 12.5, 39.4, and 26, respectively.
+For the passphrase scenario, the average FAR\%, FRR\%, and EER\% were 23.7, 3.5, and 13.6, respectively.
 They performed their experiment on a Sony Ericsson Xperia ray.
-The device had 1 GHz CPU processor, 512 MB RAM, 3.3 inches touchscreen and the Ice Cream Sandwich Android OS.
-During the classification, 100\% of CPU was occupied by the machine learning algorithms.
+The device had a 1 GHz CPU, 512 MB RAM, a 3.3-inch touchscreen, and the Ice Cream Sandwich Android OS.
 This percentage varied between 91\% and 100\% at the time of training.
-The results showed that the first data analysis procedure needed more memory to perform as it generated more data than the second one.
-Both algorithms were able to perform directly on the device and it took less than one second to authenticate the user.
+The results showed that the first data analysis procedure needed more memory to perform, as it generated more data than the second one.
+Both algorithms were able to perform directly on the device, and it took less than one second to authenticate the user.